Art-Sells/Arells/Build-Notes.md

 ## Arells 1.0

-### Wallet:
-- Mainnet with Coinbase/Polygon

-#### Other Checks...
-- Connect Wallet Mobile functionalities links to App Store Link, if app is downloaded, links to App

 #### After Testing and Before Launch:
 - Set Up environment variables in Arells.com Amplify and prepare to push code to main for storeAsset
-- Delete .Secret and store .Env in a cold area
 - Make "ArellsStore" Code Private.
 - Delete all YouTube branched links
 ##### Send 5 day week notifications (5 more days)